sidi-abdallah/spies_simulation/README.md

-# Resources for the spies2022 project
+# Resources for the "License to kill" project

 ## Monitor program